 Price: $19.99/month for unlimited storage

 Dropbox is an awesome alternative to iCloud for those who need a free service.
 Although you won't enjoy all the perks of the paid version, there are still many useful options.
 For instance, you get 2 GB of free storage space with Dropbox.
-This is not adequate for long video files.
+This is not suitable for long video files.
 But still, you back up a good number of important images.

 Besides storage space, Dropbox also allows you to connect as many as three devices while you are on the free plan.
-So, if you are experiencing something like mac photos not uploading to icloud or icloud photos not syncing to mac, use Dropbox to seamlessly share files among multiple devices.
+So, if you are experiencing something like mac photos not uploading to iCloud or iCloud photos not syncing to mac, use Dropbox to seamlessly share files among multiple devices.

 The free plan provides 2GB of storage space

 Can connect up to three devices at a time

 It has an easy-to-use mobile application to organize your files

 It might not have the exact features of iCloud